 Bend is in central Oregon, about three hours southeast of Portland and three hours north of the California border.
 It’s a pleasant drive from any direction through high desert or forest.
 For those with more time on your hands, you’re in prime road trip territory.
 Consider visiting Bend as part of a longer west coast road trip to really appreciate all the region has to offer.

-If flying to Oregon, the cheapest option is likely flying into Portland’s PDX airport, three hours away, and renting a car or taking a bus to Bend.
+If flying to Oregon, the cheapest option is likely flying into Portland’s PDX airport, three hours away, and renting a car or taking a bus from Portland to Bend.
 Keep in mind that to appreciate all Bend has to offer, you’ll want a car while you’re there anyway.
 There is a closer airport in Redmond, but flight selection is limited and likely to be more expensive.

 This post focuses mainly on the town of Bend and its immediate surroundings, and there is more than enough here to keep you busy!
 But if you’re looking to explore the surrounding area as well, there are plenty of other things to do in central Oregon just a bit further afield.